hariKRN2000/Gene-Expression-Across-Growth-Stages/README.md

 # Gene Expression Across Growth Stages (GEAGS)
 This repository contains all the files required to run the GEAGS framework and replicate different results published in the paper.
+Additionally, the raw experimental data, plate reader protocol files and appropriate plasmid maps are also available in the repository.

 ## Installation:
 To run the files in the repository, clone this repository via git. into your computer using the command:<br>